neverset123/DataModeling/README.md

 ## NoSQL database
 advantages:
-- support large amounts of data
+- Big Data: working with large amounts of data and particularly with unstructured data
-- horizonal scalability
-- high throughput
-- flexible schema
-- high availability
+- Horizonal Scalability: highly scalable and are designed to expand easily to handle more traffic and data by spreading out across more servers.
-- able to store different data type formats
+- Flexible Schema: store different types of data in each record, allowing for faster development.
-- low latency for distributed users
+- Low Latency for distributed users: faster data operations as they can handle large amounts of data and high load.

 disadvantages:
-- not ACID compliance
+- not ACID compliant
 - JOINS is not allowed(as it results in full table scan)
 - aggregations and analytics are not efficient or allowed
-- Ad-hoc queries are possible but difficult(as data model was done to fix particular queries)
+- Ad-hoc queries are possible but difficult(data model was done to fix particular queries)
-- flexible queries are not supported
 - overhead for small dataset

-### CAP theorem
+### CAP
-a database can actually only guarantee two out of the three in CAP
+a database can only guarantee two out of the three in CAP
-- Consistency: every read from database gets the latest piece of data or an error(differt from ACID consistency)
+- Consistency: every read from database gets the latest piece of data or an error(different from ACID consistency);all nodes in the system see the same data at the same time
-- Availability
-- partition Tolerance
+- Availability: Every request to the database receives a response, without guarantee that it contains the most recent write.
+- Partition Tolerance:  The system continues to function despite network partitions (breaks in the communication between nodes in the system).

-### types of implementation
+### types of NoSQL
-some NoSQL databases that offer some form of ACID transaction, such as MongoDB
+some NoSQL databases offer some form of ACID transaction, such as MongoDB.
 - Apache Cassandra (Partition Row store)
 - MongoDB (Document store)
 - DynamoDB (Key-Value store)
-- Apache HBase (Wide Column Store)
+- Apache HBase (Column-Oriented Store)
 - Neo4J (Graph Database)

 ### Cassandra